 Once you have a system that can collect and analyze this data, you’ll need to create various UI elements such as banners, popup modals, and notifications that can be driven from this user data.
 Critical to this is driving it at the right time while also providing flexibility in A/B testing this messaging.
 By A/B testing, you can measure the effectiveness of each onboarding flow and improve.

-Creating amazing good developer experiences requires treating your platform as a product.
+Creating amazing developer experiences requires treating your platform as a product.
 This means you need to track, measure, analyze, test, and repeat.
 Once you are able to follow this process, you’ll have the tools to improve your API retention and drive higher API adoption.
+Once you are able to follow this process for your existing users, you’ll have the tools to improve your API retention with automation and drive higher product adoption.